NLnetLabs/incremental-deleg/draft-homburg-deleg-incremental-deleg.md

 If it is known that an authoritative name server supports incremental deleg, then no direct queries for the incremental delegation need to be send in parallel to the legacy delegation query.
 A resolver SHOULD register that an authoritative name server supports incremental deleg when the authority section, of the returned referral responses from that authoritative name server, contains incremental delegegation information.

-When the authority section of a referral response contains an DELEG RRset or a CNAME on the incremental delegation name, or valid NSEC(3) RRs showing the non-existence of such DELEG or CNAME RRset, then the resolver SHOULD register that the contacted authoritative name server supports incremental deleg for the duration indicated by the TTL for that DELEG, CNAME or NSEC(3) RRset, adjusted to the resolver's TTL boundaries, but only if it is longer than any already registered duration.
+When the authority section of a referral response contains a DELEG RRset or a CNAME on the incremental delegation name, or valid NSEC(3) RRs showing the non-existence of such DELEG or CNAME RRset, then the resolver SHOULD register that the contacted authoritative name server supports incremental deleg for the duration indicated by the TTL for that DELEG, CNAME or NSEC(3) RRset, adjusted to the resolver's TTL boundaries, but only if it is longer than any already registered duration.
 Subsequent queries SHOULD NOT include incremental deleg queries, as described in {{recursive-resolver-behavior}}, to be send in parallel for the duration support for incremental deleg is registered for the authoritative name server.

 For example, in {{deleg-response}}, the DELEG RRset at the incremental delegation point has TTL 3600.